Massachusetts Small Business Development Center Network

 Business Advisory Services

-A full-time staff of business advisors, supported by the resources of their host academic institutions, provides free business assistance to small businesses.
-Services are delivered statewide through a network of six regional centers located in Fall River, Newton, Pittsfield, Salem, Springfield and Worcester, as well as specialty resourcesMassachusetts Export Center, Government Sales Advisory Program and the Procurement Technical Assistance Center.
-Services are not provided at the State Office.
+A full-time staff of business advisors, supported by the resources of their host academic institutions, provides no-direct-cost business assistance to small businesses.
+Services are delivered statewide through a network of six regional centers, as well as specialty resourcesMassachusetts Export Center, Government Sales Advisory Program and the Massachusetts APEX Accelerator (formerly PTAC).
+Advisory services are not provided at the State Office.

 Business Training

-The MSBDC conducts free and low-cost seminars, workshops, webinars and conferences addressing a wide range of concerns for both startup and existing business businesses.
+The Massachusetts SBDC conducts no-cost and low-cost seminars, workshops, webinars and conferences addressing a wide range of concerns for both new and existing businesses.
 Many of these programs are cosponsored with local chambers of commerce, colleges and universities, community development organizations, banks and trade associations.
 Topics range from how to start a business to exporting to learning to sell to the government.

 Quality Control and Accountability

-The MSBDC places great importance on monitoring and measuring the quality and economic impact of the services that we provide.
+The Massachusetts SBDC places great importance on monitoring and measuring the quality and economic impact of the services that we provide.
 Below are measures that we have in place to ensure that we are focusing on our mission and delivering the best service possible to small businesses in Massachusetts.

 • Individual staff members are assigned annual deliverables across a number of different areas, including: number of clients assisted; number of direct business advisory hours provided to clients; number of long-term clients assisted; training programs organized; economic impact generated; and more.